Brian1993/Gif-Search/README.md

 use axios(Like fetch api but well supported) to get gifs from "GIPHY API "

 ##  User story
-- user can search gifs by type on the search iuput and it will auto search without press the send button
+- user can search gifs by type on the search input and it will auto search without press the send button

 <img src="gifsearch.gif" width="640px" >